When it comes to sex and girls, the Boy and I used to have a “don’t ask, don’t tell” policy.

 Later a couple of his friends gave me shit about asking about the “Stripper”, so I know he shared my comments with his friends.

 To this day, I don’t know that girl’s name, and I never saw her again.
 I couldn’t pick her out of a lineup.
 She wasn’t really a red head and she wasn’t an actual stripper.
-But just so I know which one he is talking about, we call her the “Ginger Stripper.”
+But just so I know which one he was talking about, we used to call her the “Ginger Stripper.”